 is waiting for us to return to our faith and make a new commitment to pursue

-the truth that we might understand Christ in ways we always knew possible, in
+the truth that we might understand Christ in ways we always knew possible, that defy comprehension.

 (236l) Kingdom of God >>